Windows 11 will be a free upgrade for all Windows 10 users

 It goes on to say that "for most devices already in use today, we expect [the ugprade] to be ready sometime in early 2022.
 Not all Windows 10 PCs that are eligible to upgrade to Windows 11 will be offered to upgrade at the same time.
 To see if your PC is eligible to upgrade, download and run the PC Health Check app.
 Once the upgrade rollout has started, you can check if it is ready for your device by going to Settings/Windows Updates."

 As such, if your PC or laptop is getting on a bit, you should check it meets Microsoft's minimum hardware requirements for Windows 11 before initiating the upgrade process.
+Annoyingly, it looks like its requirement for a TPM chip will be the undoing of many a self-made PC, as many consumer motherboards don't actually have one as standard.
+You'll also need to make sure Secure Boot is enabled in your BIOS - otherwise the PC Healthcheck app will say your PC isn't eligible for an upgrade.

 Windows 11 minimum hardware requirements